Mapping class group orbit closures for Deroin-Tholozan representations: Introduction

 Theorem~\ref{thm-intro:minimal-up-to-finite-orbits} was already established in the context of 4-punctured spheres by Previte--Xia~\cite[Theorem~3.3]{previte-xia-minimality} where the authors cover both the case of DT representations and representations into $\SU(2)$.
 Since a complete classification of finite mapping class group orbits was not available at the time, Previte--Xia only concluded minimality for certain rational peripheral monodromy parameters (see~\cite[Theorem~1.2]{previte-xia-minimality}).
 A variation of their argument can be found in the work of Cantat--Loray~\cite[proof of Theorem~C p.2962]{cantat-loray}.
 Cantat--Loray actually proved a more precise result: a bounded and infinite mapping class group orbit in a relative $\SL_2\C$ character variety of a $4$-punctured sphere can only be made of real representations (into $\SL_2\R$ or $\SU(2)$) and it is dense in the unique compact component of the real points of the character variety~\cite[Theorem~C]{cantat-loray}.

-Both works by Previte--Xia and Cantat--Loray treat relative $\SL_2\C$ character varieties as affine algebraic varieties given explicitly by a family of cubic surfaces in $\C^3$.
+The results of Previte--Xia and Cantat--Loray treat relative $\SL_2\C$ character varieties as affine algebraic varieties given explicitly by a family of cubic surfaces in $\C^3$.
 We propose a different approach to prove Theorem~\ref{thm-intro:minimal-up-to-finite-orbits} that purely relies on the symplectic structure of DT components.
-Instead of parametrizing conjugacy classes of representations using algebraic coordinates given by trace functions (Section~\ref{sec:transervality-n=4}), we will express our work in terms of the action-angle coordinates on DT components developed in~\cite{action-angle} (Section~\ref{sec:parametrization-by-triangle-chains}).
+Instead of parametrizing conjugacy classes of representations using algebraic coordinates given by trace functions (Section~\ref{sec:transervality-n=4}), our strategy is to use the action-angle coordinates on DT components developed in~\cite{action-angle} (Section~\ref{sec:parametrization-by-triangle-chains}).
 By doing so, we are able to precisely characterize when the Poisson bracket of two angle functions (Section~\ref{sec:DT-ham-dynamics}) vanish in terms of angle coordinates (Lemmas~\ref{lem:poisson-bracket-vanish-iff-gamma-takes-some-values} and~\ref{lem:poisson-bracket-vanish-iff-gamma-takes-some-values-general-case}).
 Somewhat surprisingly, our computations relate the zero locus of specific Poisson brackets with a real Lagrangian submanifold of DT components.
 For instance, in the context of 4-punctured spheres, if $b$ and $d$ are two simple closed curves in a torso configuration (see Figure~\ref{fig:fourpunctsphere}), and $\beta$ and $\delta$ are the associated angle functions, then the equation $\{\beta,\delta\}=0$ defines a Lagrangian submanifold corresponding to $\mathbb{RP}^1\subset \CP^1$ under the symplectomorphism of~\cite{action-angle} between DT components of 4-punctured spheres and $\CP^1$ (Remark~\ref{rem:correspondance-RP1-zero-locus-Poisson-bracket}).

-This result is used it to identify a family of simple closed curves for which the differentials of the associated angle functions generate the cotangent space to the DT component at most points (Corollaries~\ref{cor:cotangent-space-generated-by-beta-delta-epsilon-n=4} and~\ref{cor:cotangent-space-generated-by-beta_i-delta_i-epsilon_i}).
+This result is used to identify a family of simple closed curves for which the differentials of the associated angle functions generate the cotangent space to the DT component at most points (Corollaries~\ref{cor:cotangent-space-generated-by-beta-delta-epsilon-n=4} and~\ref{cor:cotangent-space-generated-by-beta_i-delta_i-epsilon_i}).